Castelvill/SandstormBox/docs/instructions.md

 **Syntax**

-inline *id*
+inline *name*

 **Description**

-    Start the instruction scope for the new event.
+    Start the instruction scope for a new inline event.
+Each inline scope must be closed with an "end" instruction.

 **Parameters:**

-- id (variable) - a name for the new event.
+- name - a name for a new inline event.

+## compiler_breakpoint

+**Description**

+    Set a debugger breakpoint right before the next instruction.
+It will be triggered during the compilation of a script.
+If the engine is executed outside the debugger, this instruction will trigger a crash.

 ## breakpoint

 **Description**

-    Trigger a debugger breakpoint right before the next instruction during the compilation.
-If the engine is executed outside the debugger, this instruction will trigger a crash instead.
+    Set a debugger breakpoint right before the next instruction.
+It will be triggered at runtime.
+If the engine is executed outside the debugger, this instruction will trigger a crash.

 ## triggers